 There were actually two versions of the op-amp Big Muff Pi.
 The version from 1977 into early 1978 (version 4) had three knobs just like the original.
 In 1978, they revised the circuit to have a “Tone Bypass” switch which, when engaged, disables the Tone knob and routes the signal around it, causing the output to increase and making the tone even more “in your face”.
 The tone bypass version is considered Version 5.

 In 1979, Electro-Harmonix reintroduced the classic transistor version of the Big Muff Pi but with the addition of the tone bypass switch from Version 5.
 This is considered to be Version 6 and was the last version of the Big Muff Pi to be released before Electro-Harmonix filed for bankruptcy in 1982 and again in 1984.
-The Big Muff would not be produced again until 1990 when they began production in Russia.
+The Big Muff would not be produced again until 1990 when they began manufacturing in Russia.

 The Deluxe Big Muff Pi was a very interesting circuit that combined the op-amp Big Muff Pi with the Soul Preacher compressor and allowed them to be run in parallel and blended together.
 Since the envelopes are similar (the Soul Preacher being a “clean sustainer”), they paired very well.